matnij-4/D0020E-Open-MCT/README.md

 ## Layout

-If you wan to creat you own layout for the systems and telemetry data you can.
-Just adde it with the creat button and put it in my Items.
+If you want to creat you own layout for the systems and telemetry data you can.
+Just add it with the create button and put it in my Items.
 Those settings are only stored in the browser cache.

-For longer storage of you setting you can export them as an JSON files and importem at a later date.
+For longer storage of you setting you can export them as an JSON files and import them at a later date.

 ## Architecture